 The course is adapted to the background of the students enrolled in the M-IES program.

 The course is interdisciplinary.
-Basic knowledge in political science, economics, ecology and environmental sciences will allow optimal following of the course contents
+Basic knowledge in political science, economics, ecology and environmental sciences would provide a good foundation for following of the course.

 Type of course:

-Lectures: 20 double hour lectures.
-Workshop: one session of 4-6 hours; Seminars: 2 double hours.
-Group work with supervision.
+Lectures: around 20 double hour lectures.
+Seminars: 2 double hours.
+Group work with supervision: 5 hours.

-The written exam and the assignment will be marked by the teachers of the course.
-An external examiner will revise and quality check the questions of the exam
+The written exam and the group assignment will be articulated and assessed by the course responsible and teachers.
+An external examiner will quality check the design of the course assessment.

 Allowed examination aids: A1 No calculator, no other aids